deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_10_2.png)

-> 🔼 The figure compares the results of image editing and colorization tasks using different feature scales (fo and f1) in PUMA, demonstrating the impact of feature granularity on the precision of image manipulation.
+> 🔼 The figure compares the image editing and colorization results using different feature scales (fo and f1) to show the impact of multi-granularity on the image quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Comparison of fo and f1 feature scales for tasks requiring precise controllability.